One of the important factors in choosing a country for recreation for many tourists is the language barrier.

 We will try to answer these and other questions from the point of view of people who have personally visited 9 Bulgarian resorts.
 We managed to communicate quite actively with the Bulgarians from different age and social groups and to understand who understands English.

-In this article we share our experience and give useful advices.
+In this article, we share our experience and give useful advice.

 What language is in Bulgaria?

 The official language of Bulgaria is Bulgarian.
 It is a Slavic language, and therefore for the people of Europe, it is not clear, it uses the Cyrillic alphabet.

 By the way, there are a lot of Russians in Bulgaria, a significant part of advertisements and ads, especially about the sale of real estate, are written in Russian.